jperkin/www.perkin.org.uk/pages/pkgsrc-binary-packages-for-osx.markdown

 ## Building From Source

-pkgsrc is based on the FreeBSD [ports](http://www.freebsd.org/ports/) system, so if you are used to that (or similar forks such as MacPorts or OpenBSD ports) and want to build from source the procedure is very similar:
+pkgsrc is based on the FreeBSD [ports](http://www.freebsd.org/ports/) system, so if you are used to that (or other similar forks such as OpenBSD ports) and want to build from source the procedure is very similar:

 {% highlight console %}
 : Install the git package and fetch the cvs to git conversion repository